Philly’s Best Ice Cream Shops

 This seasonal spot on Ridge Avenue has been serving up frozen treats and baked sweets for several decades.
 Head there for house-made water ice, soft serve, shakes, and malts.

-A cheery shop that boasts scratch-made everything, from seasonal scoops and sandwiches (like salted caramel and strawberries and cream) to house-baked cones that come in all kinds of flavors.
+A cheery shop that boasts home-made seasonal scoops and sandwiches (like salted caramel and strawberries and cream) to cones that come in all kinds of flavors and are baked by a company in Brooklyn called The Konery.

 D’Ascenzo’s Gelato, West Chester